Followers

 When the Izumo tribe emigrate to the Musashi province, they enshrined their own deities there.
 It is likely that the Arahabaki shrine was subordinated to the Hikawa shrine by Izumo emigrants and became the Sessha of Hikawa shrine.
 The name was changed to Monkyakujin shrine.
 As a consequence, Arahabaki was kicked out by Tenazuchi and Ashinuchi who are the parents of Kushinada hime of Susanowo's wife.

-Similarly, the previous enshrined deity of Maroudo shrine in Ohira town was taken over by Takeminakata when Takeminakata's divinity has been transferred from Suwa shrine, as I mentioned in the part one entry.
-No archives exist to indicate the past enshrined deities, which makes us ponder who the hell the enshrined deities used to be!
+Similarly, was the previously enshrined deity of Maroudo shrine in Ohira town taken over by Takeminakata enshrined in Isoyama Suwa shrine?
+No archives exist to indicate the past enshrined deities in Maroudo shrine, which makes us ponder who the hell the enshrined deities used to be!

 Was Arahabaki the indigenous enshrined deity before Takehinakata took over the prime position???